skypjack/entt/docs/md/meta.md

 entt::meta_any any = entt::resolve(id).from_void(element);
 ```

-It goes without saying that it's not possible to do a check on the actual type.
+Unfortunately, it's not possible to do a check on the actual type.
+Therefore,
-Therefore, this call can be considered as a _static cast_ with all the problems
+this call can be considered as a _static cast_ with all its _problems_.<br/>
-and undefined behaviors of the case following errors.<br/>
 On the other hand, the ability to construct a `meta_any` from an opaque pointer
 opens the door to some pretty interesting uses that are worth exploring.